-6.5.3.9.2 TPM_CRB_DATA_BUFFER_x Access Restrictions
+6.5.3.8.2 TPM_CRB_DATA_BUFFER_x Access Restrictions

 - 1. On a write to the buffer: - a.
-If the initial transaction is to an address other than the base address for the buffer, the TPM MAY ignore the write. - b.
-If subsequent transactions are to non-sequential addresses, the TPM MAY ignore the write. - c.
-If the transaction is a size other than 1 byte or a power of 2 bytes, the TPM MAY ignore the write. - d.
-The TPM MAY invalidate any existing data within the buffer upon a write to the base address of the buffer. - e.
-The TPM SHALL replace invalidated data with data written upon a write to the base address of the buffer. - f.
-Following the write to the buffer and prior to a write to TPM_CRB_CTRL_START_x, the TPM MAY ignore read requests. - 2.
+If the initial transaction is to an address other than the base address for the buffer, a TPM MAY ignore the write. - b.
+If subsequent transactions are to non-sequential addresses, a TPM MAY ignore the write. - c.
+If the transaction is a size other than 1 byte or a power of 2 bytes, a TPM MAY ignore the write. - d.
+A TPM MAY invalidate any existing data within the buffer upon a write to the base address of the buffer. - e.
+A TPM SHALL replace invalidated data with data written upon a write to the base address of the buffer. - f.
+Following the write to the buffer and prior to a write to TPM_CRB_CTRL_START_x, a TPM MAY ignore read requests. - 2.
 On a read from the buffer: - a.
-If the initial transaction is to an address other than the base address for the buffer, the TPM MAY ABORT the transaction, as defined in Section 6.5.1.1 Bus Aborts. - b.
-If subsequent transactions are to non-sequential addresses, the TPM MAY abort the transaction, as defined in Section 6.5.1.1 Bus Aborts. - c.
-Following the first transaction, if a subsequent read from the base address occurs, the TPM SHALL return the data at the base address. - d.
-On a write to the buffer, the TPM MAY ignore the data. - e.
-The TPM SHALL maintain the response in the buffer until receipt of a write of 1 to TPM_CRB_CTRL_REQ_x.goldle.
+If the initial transaction is to an address other than the base address for the buffer, a TPM MAY ABORT the transaction, as defined in Section 6.5.1.1 Bus Aborts. - b.
+If subsequent transactions are to non-sequential addresses, a TPM MAY abort the transaction, as defined in Section 6.5.1.1 Bus Aborts. - c.
+Following the first transaction, if a subsequent read from the base address occurs, a TPM SHALL return the data at the base address. - d.
+On a write to the buffer, a TPM MAY ignore the data. - e.
+A TPM SHALL maintain the response in the buffer until receipt of a write of 1 to TPM_CRB_CTRL_REQ_x.goldle or TPM_CRB_CTRL_REQ_x.cmdReady.

-6.5.3.10 CRB Interface State Transitions
+6.5.3.9 CRB Interface State Transitions

-Table 35 shows the changes in CRB Interface fields based on the command or action done to the TPM.
-Notice this is not a state transition table covering the states defined in 6.5.3.8 Interface Controls, rather a table describing how the status fields change based on initial condition and action taken.
-The following rules apply to Table 35.
+Table 41 shows the changes in CRB Interface fields based on the command or action done to a TPM.
+Notice this is not a state transition table covering the states defined in 6.5.3.7 Interface Controls, rather a table describing how the status fields change based on initial condition and action taken.
+The following rules apply to Table 41.

 - There MAY be intermediate status field states where a command has finished but TPM_CRB_CTRL_START_x field is not yet cleared.
 Software is expected to poll until the appropriate status field is set. - 2.
-Table 35 applies only to CRB Interface field states where a locality has already been selected and no change in locality is performed. - 3.
+Table 41 applies only to CRB Interface field states where a locality has already been selected and no change in locality is performed. - 3.
 The statements in the column labeled "Action Taken" are informative when shaded and are derived from normative statements contained within the definitions of the CRB Interface in Section 6.5.3 CRB Interface Requirements.
 If there is an inconsistency between the Action Taken column and those normative statements, the normative statements take precedence. - 4.
 Normal transitions are highlighted in yellow and are indexed to the state transitions illustrated in Figure 4. - 5.
-The following abbreviations are used in Table 35:
+The following abbreviations are used in Table 41:

 Label Bit Definition

 C/R TPM_CRB_CTRL_REQ.cmdReady

 gl TPM_CRB_CTRL_REQ.goldle

 1 TPM_CRB_CTRL_STS.tpmldle

 St TPM_CRB_CTRL_STS.tpmSts

 S TPM_START

 CC TPM_COMMAND_CANCEL

 No TPM access for the corresponding data element

-x Either 0 or 1.
-The TPM is allowed to maintain this field as either value for this state.
-Software SHALL be capable of managing the TPM if either case is implemented.
+X Either 0 or 1.
+A TPM is allowed to maintain this field as either value for this state.
+Software must always be capable of managing the TPM, irrespective of the value

-Table 35 - CRB Interface State Transitions
+Table 41 - CRB Interface State Transitions